ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 WantedBy=multi-user.target
 ```

-Following is an explanation of each line.
+Here is an explanation of each line.
 * `[Unit]` This section describes your service in the context of the rest of the system.
 * `Description=Simple API Service` is a short description of the service.
 * `After=network.target` tells systemd to wait until the network is up before starting our service.
 This makes sense for most web applications.